apitanga/quest/README.md

 In this project, GitHub Actions are the backbone of our CI/CD strategy, orchestrating the dance of build and deployment.
 Docker wraps our application in a neat container package, while Terraform scripts lay down the infrastructure tracks on Google Cloud Run.
 Nginx plays its part as a reverse proxy, and Supervisord keeps our processes in line.

 ## Setting Things Up
-Our deployment routine is a well-oiled machine, automated via GitHub Actions.
+Our integration and deployment routine is fully automated via GitHub Actions.
 It covers everything from Docker builds to pushing images to the container registry, with Terraform handling the cloud infrastructure deployment.

 ### Essential GitHub Secrets
 - **Google Cloud Auth (`GCP_SA_KEY`)**: Our key to the Google Cloud kingdom.